 In November 2014, CELDF filed a motion for the Little Mahoning Watershed to intervene in the lawsuit.
 This is the first time an ecosystem in the United States sought to defend its rights as recognized in municipal law.
 Its intervention is meant to defend its own legal right to exist and flourish.
 That case is ongoing.

 In Highland Township, Pennsylvania, CELDF is also serving as legal counsel for a local watershed.
 The goal is to defend its rights not to have frack waste injected in its ecosystem.

 Wherever we work, the communities face harsh backlash from corporate and state interests.
-Learn more about one example, the backlash to organizing in Ohio.
+Learn more about one example.

 CELDF Helping Advance a Movement

 Solidarity is essential.
-Read a letter of support, signed by Rights of Nature leaders and advocates from across the globe, showing support for organizing efforts to defend the rights of Lake Erie.
+Read a letter signed by Rights of Nature leaders and advocates across the globe, showing support for organizing efforts to defend the rights of Lake Erie.